 The completed application and letter of recommendation must be submitted by June 1.

 - What are all the steps involved in the application process?

-Applicants must complete the Universal Scholarship application on URSA.
+Applicants must complete the University Scholarship application on URSA.
 Once you complete this application, a list of scholarships you are eligible for will be available.
 Within this list, search for the Stryker Institute for Leadership Development scholarship.
 Save the application to your desktop, complete it, and then upload it.
 Finally, upload a letter of recommendation to finish the application process.
 Applications are due by June 1.

 For a step-by-step guide, please click here.